Landau Forte Academy QEMS: Queen Elizabeth's Grammar School

-It was the Queen Elizabeth Grammar School on Ashby Road, a co-educational grammar school.
+It was the Queen Elizabeth Grammar School on Ashby Road, it became a co-educational grammar school when it amalgamated with Tamworth Girls High School in 1960.

 Comprehensive

-It became a comprehensive in 1979, merging with Mercian Boys' School, a secondary modern school which moved from Hospital Street in 1960.
-The school was renamed Queen Elizabeth's Mercian School, a combination of the two schools' names.
-The "Mercian" in the school name refers to the fact that Tamworth was the headquarters of the Anglo-Saxon province of Mercia.
+It became a comprehensive in 1979, merging with Mercian Boys' School, a secondary modern school which moved from Hospital Street in 1960, and The Perrycrofts Girls School.
+The school was renamed Queen Elizabeth's Mercian School (QEMS), a combination of the two schools' names.
+The "Mercian" in the school name recalls that in the ninth century Tamworth was the capital of the ancient Anglo-Saxon kingdom of Mercia.

 In April 2008, two teachers and seven pupils were injured by a bottle of silicon tetrachloride.

 Arson

 In November 2004, a 16-year boy was convicted of arson and sentenced for four years at Stafford Crown Court.
 He started a fire at the school on Sunday 13 April 2003, causing £1.73 million in damage.
 Petrol had been poured through a window of room 353 to start the fire.
 Chase Terrace Technology College had been burnt down the year before, costing £8 million.
 Six fire engines were in attendance, from Staffordshire Fire and Rescue Service and Warwickshire Fire and Rescue Service, with fifty firemen.
 Six classrooms and an assembly hall were destroyed.